nathiss/nathiss.github.io/src/content/articles/beginnings-are-hard/index.md

 to post on this blog, but it's safe to say that it's going to be techy.

 I cannot say with any amount of certainty how often I'll writing new articles.
-I'm really looking forward to making new content.
+I'm really looking forward to making new content though.
 I believe it will also tilt me significantly into learning about new things.

 There are still some adjustments I need to make on the website, I'm probably going to focus on them before I'll work on new articles, but in general it is functionally complete.